GranolaDaniel/Shopify-Backend-Developer-Intern-Challenge/README.md

 ![A screenshot of a terminal showing output after all tests were run successfully.](./img/tests.png)

-The model tests verify CRUD functionality for each of the four models, and ensures that two of the models follow the expected CASCADE behavior when a linked foreign key instance is deleted (you can read more about that in the architecture section below).
+The model tests verify CRUD functionality for each of the three models, and ensures that the Inventory model follows the expected CASCADE behavior when a linked foreign key instance is deleted (you can read more about that in the architecture section below).

 The form test verifies that ProductForms won't be marked as valid if a user tries to enter a price less than 0.1.